telosnetwork/rng-oracle-bridge/README.md

 ### INSTALL

-Install the Native side by navigating to the native directory with:

-`cd ../native` or `cd native` if you are in the repository ROOT directory
+Navigate to the `native` directory and run the following command:

 ### TEST
 ### DEPLOY